Venkatalakshmikottapalli/SympCheck/docs/development.md

 - UI Pipeline: streamlit default pipeline

 #### 3.1.4 Model
 - **Data Preparation**: Involves data acquisition, preprocessing, and feature extraction.
-Please refer to the [Exploratory Data analysis](SympCheckBackend/notebooks/EDA.ipynb)
+Please refer to the [Exploratory Data analysis](https://github.com/Venkatalakshmikottapalli/SympCheckBackend/blob/main/notebooks/EDA.ipynb)
 - **Model Training and Selection**: Models are trained and validated before deployment.
-Please refer to the [Module Building](SympCheckBackend/notebooks/model_building.ipynb)
+Please refer to the [Module Building](https://github.com/Venkatalakshmikottapalli/SympCheckBackend/blob/main/notebooks/model_building.ipynb)
 - **API Integration with Model**: Model is integrated with API.
-Please refer to the [Module Building](SympCheckBackend/api/main.py)
+Please refer to the [API Integration with Model](https://github.com/Venkatalakshmikottapalli/SympCheckBackend/blob/main/api/main.py)

 ### 3.2 Architecture Flow
 The system loosely follows the MVC pattern, with the Streamlit app serving as the View, the Flask API as the Controller, and the NLP model/data as the Model.